-Next we construct the involute to this pseudospherical surface in order to obtain a new surface of constant astigmatism together with a new solution of the equation~\eqref{CAE}.
-Following~\cite[\S136]{Bia I} or~\cite{Wea}, we let $X$ and $Y$ be parabolic geodesic coordinates on the pseudospherical surface.
-By definition of the parabolic geodesic coordinates, the first fundamental form should be
+Next we construct the involute to this pseudospherical surface in order to obtain a~new surface of constant astigmatism together with a~new solution of the equation~\eqref{CAE}.
+Following~\cite[\S~136]{Bia-I} (see also~\cite{Wea}), we let~$X$ and~$Y$ be parabolic geodesic coordinates on the pseudospherical surface.
+By def\/inition, the f\/irst fundamental form should be